OMerkel/BaghChal/README.md

 * You must also cite and link to, when possible, the SI Website as the source of the Content.
 * You may not remove any copyright, trademark, or other proprietary notices including attribution information, credits, and notices, that are placed in or near the text, images, or data.
 * You must comply with all terms or restrictions other than copyright (such as trademark, publicity and privacy rights, or contractual restrictions) as may be specified in the metadata or as may otherwise apply to the Content.

+For other legal information see the LICENSE file included in the repository.

 _All logos, brands, and trademarks mentioned belong to their respective owners._